czi-finance/wrds_sample_code/README.md

 <a name="comp"></a>
 ## Examine companies' financial performance over time

-In this program, I build from [Compustat](https://wrds-web.wharton.upenn.edu/wrds/query_forms/navigation.cfm?navId=60) a data set that contains various measures for U.S. companies that are calculated from their financial statements.
+In this program, I build from [Compustat](https://wrds-web.wharton.upenn.edu/wrds/query_forms/navigation.cfm?navId=60) a data set that contains various financial measures for U.S. companies; they are calculated from annual financial statements.
-It can be used to track and study the performance of one or more companies over time.
+This data set can be used to study and compare the performance of one or more companies over time.
-As an illustration, I plot two figures below using this data.
+As an illustration, I plot four figures below using this data.
-The first one shows the market leverage, asset turnover, and profit margin for **Tesla Inc.** (`gvkey = 184996`) over the past five fiscal years.
+The first two shows the market leverage, asset turnover, and profit margin as well as the asset and sales growth and the market-to-book (assets) ratio for **Tesla Inc.** (`gvkey = 184996`) over the past five fiscal years.
-The second figure displays its asset and sales growth as well as the market-to-book (assets) ratio.
+The latter two figures compare Tesla with Ford and GM.

 Tesla did not use much leverage in the past five years.
 Its market leverage was about 8 percent in the 2015 fiscal year.